Huangphoux/the_datastar_way/README.md

 # Multiplayer

 -   Multiplayer: real time + collaborative
--   How to show user-specific view?
+-   The function rendering the view should not distinguish users, so that it renders the same view for everyone
+-   To show user-specific views, create them in that same function, and send them to the that user's stream only

 # Signals

 -   Add client-side reactivity to a page
 -   Use as few signals as possible to avoid the need for signal management, alongside with state management
--   Server has full access to the client's state by sending all signals as an object in every request
+-   Datastar stores all signals in one object in every request, so the server still has full access to the client's state

 # Cons